 - In the longer term, mining impacts on regional groundwater may affect lake water levels by reducing inflows to lakes and increasing the hydraulic gradient (water flow path) away from the lakes.

-- Currently, Thirlmere Lakes are potentially at their highest levels for the last decade, following significant rainfall in June 2016, February 2020, March 2021 (see the Thirlmere Lakes Research Newsletter: Winter 2021) and, most recently, in March 2022.
+- Recently, the Thirlmere Lakes have potentially been at their highest levels for the last decade, following significant rainfall in June 2016, February 2020, March 2021 (see the Thirlmere Lakes Research Newsletter: Winter 2021) and March 2022.

 - The depth of knowledge gained through the Thirlmere lakes Research Program makes Thirlmere Lakes one of the best studied systems in New South Wales.
 It will be an important area for future studies, as well as a wonderful outdoor laboratory to explore and enjoy.